-In the months leading up to the commencement of the course the instructor solicits for the participation of clients using the distribution of class interests as a guide in the search.
+In the months leading up to the commencement of the course the instructor solicits for the participation of clients from the community.
 Interested clients usually identify an ongoing commercial project, often one in the proposal, planning or early development phases that would be suitable for offering.
 Suitability is based on the topic, level of complexity, access to required information and resources, confidentiality, and in some instances location and imposed scheduling constraints.
 The client search and selection is finalized once the number of confirmed participants matches the number of student groups proposed.
 Each client then prepares a brief outline of their project and the requirements or responsibilities of the student groups.
+An effort is made to offer projects covering a range of civil disciplines that reflect the scope of student interests and the current demands of society.